linkerd/linkerd/linkerd/docs/protocol-http.md

 > Dtab Path Format if the request has a valid cluster but DOES NOT match a route-rule

 ```
-  / dstPrefix / "dest" / cluster / port
+  / dstPrefix / "dest" / cluster / "::" / port
 ```

 > Dtab Path Format if the request matches a route-rule

 ```
-  / dstPrefix / "route" / route-rule
+  / dstPrefix / "route" / routeRule
 ```

 Key | Default Value | Description
 --- | ------------- | -----------
-dstPrefix | `/svc` | The `dstPrefix` as set in the routers block. route-rule | N/A | The name of the route-rule that matches the incoming request. host | N/A | The host to send the request to. cluster | N/A | The cluster to send the request to. port | N/A | The port to send the request to.
+dstPrefix | `/svc` | The `dstPrefix` as set in the routers block. routeRule | N/A | The name of the route-rule that matches the incoming request. host | N/A | The host to send the request to. cluster | N/A | The cluster to send the request to. port | N/A | The port to send the request to.